Bhogeswar Baruah: ONGC career

 After his retirement from the Indian Army, Baruah returned to Joysagar where he took up full-time farming, still having aspirations to open up a sports academy in Assam.
-At the time, the Oil and Natural Gas Corporation (ONGC) in Sibsagar was forming sports teams and their athletes began seeming the guidance of Baruah.
-After he trained them informally which led to impressive results, the ONGC athletes urged their superiors to hire Baruah as a permanent coach.
+At the time, the Oil and Natural Gas Corporation (ONGC) in Sibsagar was forming sports teams and their athletes began seeking the guidance of Baruah.
+After he trained them informally, the athletes urged ONGC to employ him as a permanent coach.
 The ONGC initially offered Baruah the job of a security guard which he declined.
 They then offered him the position of driver, but stated that he would not actually need to drive and could continue coaching; only the designation would be "driver".
 Baruah then accepted the position.

-While returning on a trip from Dimapur, though not at fault, Baruah was involved in a road accident with a motorcyclist.
+While returning on a trip from Dimapur, Baruah was involved in a road accident with a motorcyclist.
 A local newspaper then identified Baruah as the ONGC driver.
 This came to the attention of Balendra Mohan Chakravarty, who was the editor of the Abhiruchi magazine.
-Chakravarty published an article condemning ONGC for giving the post of a driver to Baruah and described it as deeply shameful, as well as petitioning the president of India and Member of Parliament (MP) Dinesh Chandra Goswami.
-Following the controversy, ONGC shifted post of Sports Officer from Dehradun to Sibsagar and appointed Baruah to the position in 1983.
-The Government later sanctioned a petrol pump in his name at Numaligarh later.
+Chakravarty publicly criticised the ONGC for employing Baruah as a driver.
+The magazine petitioned the president of India and Member of Parliament (MP) Dinesh Chandra Goswami over the issue.
+Following the controversy, ONGC shifted the post of sports officer from Dehradun to Sibsagar and appointed Baruah to the position in 1983.
+The government later sanctioned a petrol pump in his name at Numaligarh.

-As sports officer, Baruah was responsible for athletics and all regional sports where he built an 18-20 member athletics squad of mainly Assamese runners jumpers and throwers.
-He helped revive the hockey team by rebuilding the team from scratch, forming a 15 member squad which became champions at the Inter-regional meet the following year.
+As sports officer, Baruah was responsible for athletics and all regional sports where he built an 18-20 member athletics squad of mainly Assamese runners, jumpers and throwers.
+He formed a 15-member hockey squad which won the inter-regional meet the following year.
 He also took athletes to the 1982 Asian Games trials though none were selected.
 He retired voluntarily from the ONGC in 1998, after eighteen years of service.
-Reflecting on his career at the ONGC in his biography, Baruah said the monthly salary helped provide financial stability for his family, a connection to sport and medical security, but he felt a loss of identity as a farmer and as a mentor to the next upcoming athletes.